quic/gunyah-support-scripts/svm_booting_linux.md

     - crosvm (VMM)
     - ramdisk, kernel image (for SVM)

-Following instructions should be executed in the docker environment.
+The following instructions should be executed in the docker environment.

 cd to shared folder